 Method 3: Samsung Smart Switch

-Typical waiting times per carrier
+Typical waiting times by carrier

-| Carrier | Method | Estimated Time |
+| Carrier | Method | Estimated time |

 |---|---|---|